Depression- Everything You Need to Know

 With treatment, a person can recover from psychotic depression.
-However, it is important that the person continues to have medical follow up.
-It is important that the person is monitored for signs of depression so that steps can be taken before the individual finds himself or herself dealing with psychotic depression, again.
+However, it is important that the person continue to have medical follow up.
+The person should be monitored for signs of depression so that steps can be taken before the individual finds himself or herself dealing with psychotic depression again.

-If someone you know is suffering from psychotic depression and you think that he or she is suicidal you should take it very seriously.
-Reports show that nearly three-fourths of individuals who commit suicide did things to let the people around them know they were feeling despair.
-If someone tells you that they are thinking about suicide, it is a cry for help.
-Suicide prevention requires that you be willing to give of yourself and to help a person immediately.
+If someone you know is suffering from psychotic depression and you think that he or she is suicidal, you should take it very seriously.
+Reports show that nearly three-fourths of individuals who commit suicide do things to let the people around them know they were feeling despair.
+If someone tells you they are thinking about suicide, it is a cry for help.
+Suicide prevention requires that you be willing to give of yourself and help a person immediately.

 Helping someone who has suicidal thoughts is not something you can put off.
-It should be noted that if someone comes to you and tells you that they are contemplating suicide, you should not criticize the person.
+It should be noted that if someone comes to you and says they are contemplating suicide, you should not criticize the person.
 The person has come to you because he or she trusts you.
-If you reject them, tell they are foolish or you do not take it seriously they may never reach out for help again.
-Allow the person to talk to you about how they feel.
+If you reject them, tell them they are foolish or you do not take it seriously, they may never reach out for help again.
+Allow the person to talk about how they feel.
 Show your concern through your manner and voice.
 Let the person know that he or she is not alone.

-You should urge professional help to someone who has psychotic depression.
-If the person refuses to seek help you should seek outside help and try to protect the person as much as possible from feeling that you have breached his or her privacy.
-However, you should remember that getting help is the most important thing you can do for someone who is suicidal.
+You should suggest professional help to someone who has psychotic depression.
+If the person refuses to seek help, you should seek outside help and try to protect that person as much as possible from the feeling that you have breached his or her privacy.
+However, remember that getting help is the most important thing you can do for someone who is suicidal.

-Seeing flying purple elephants, dead people and talking objects, these are some of the side effects of psychotic depression.
+Seeing flying purple elephants, dead people or talking objects are some of the side effects of psychotic depression.
 Entertaining, as it may seem, having psychotic depression is a very serious condition.
-It is a type of depression that is accompanied by delusions, which are irrational thoughts and fears and hallucinations, in which you see and hear non-existent things.
-However, there are also other types of depression that are accompanied with hallucinations.
+It is a type of depression accompanied by delusions, irrational thoughts and fears and hallucinations during which you see and hear non-existent things.
+However, there are other types of depression that are accompanied by hallucinations.
 The difference is that people with psychotic depression know that their thoughts are not true.

-When you are being treated for psychotic depression, it would require you for a long hospital stay.
-You also have to undergo close check-ups and follow-ups with a mental health care professional.
+When you are being treated for psychotic depression, it may require a long hospital stay.
+You will have to undergo close check-ups and follow-ups with a mental health care professional.

 Antidepressant drugs alone are not enough to treat this kind of depression.
-Usually, a combination use of antipsychotic medications and tricyclic antidepressants work best for treatment.
-For those cases with bipolar disorder, lithium is added to the drugs to reach optimal results.
+Usually, a combination of antipsychotic medications and tricyclic antidepressants work best.
+For cases of bipolar disorder, lithium is added to the drugs to attain optimal results.

 It usually takes for up to a year for a psychotic depressive patient to recover.
-The psychotic symptoms may not return anymore after you are treated, but you can still have some visitations from the symptoms of depression.
-That’s why it is very important to have regular check-ups even after treatment, and continued medication for depression if your doctor advises you to do so.
+The psychotic symptoms may not return after you are treated, but you can still have some visitations from symptoms of depression.
+That’s why it is very important to have regular check-ups even after treatment and continued medication for depression if your doctor advises you to do so.

 Postpartum depression is a condition that affects millions of women.
 Many people refer to this often dangerous and debilitating disease as the baby blues.
 Basically, it involves a period of depression that sets in after childbirth.

-Any woman who has ever given birth knows what a life changing experience it is, and it often comes along with a wide range of feelings and emotions.
-Given the hormonal changes that occur during this time, it’s easy to see why there are often problems after the child is born.
+Any woman who has ever given birth knows what a life-changing experience it is, and it often comes with a wide range of feelings and emotions.
+Given the hormonal changes that occur at this time, it’s easy to see why there are often problems after the child is born.

 Many women will experience some type of depression after childbirth.
-Thoughts of how their life has changed and worries about the child’s health are often the cause of this, especially if it is their first child.
+Thoughts of how their life has changed and worries about the child’s health are often the cause, especially if it is the first child.
 In many cases, these feelings will subside after a couple of weeks, once the routine of parenting sets in.
 It’s usually not considered postpartum depression unless the symptoms continue for longer than two or three weeks.

-If things seem like they are not getting back to normal after this period of time, there are signs you can watch for that may indicate the existence of a problem.
+If things seem like they are not getting back to normal after this period of time, there are signs to watch for that may indicate the existence of a problem.
 The first major symptom you should look for is when the feelings of depression actually get worse instead of better over time.
-This should be your first indication that something may be wrong.
+This should be the first indication that something is wrong.

-Some of the more common symptoms of postpartum depression include a lack of interest in daily activities, constant lack of energy or oversleeping, and changes in appetite.
+Some of the more common symptoms of postpartum depression include a lack of interest in daily activities, constant lack of energy or oversleeping, and a change in appetite.
 This can show up as not wanting to eat or overeating.
-Unusual feelings of sadness and hopelessness, or crying for no apparent reason are other signs to watch for.
+Unusual feelings of sadness and hopelessness, or crying for no apparent reason are other signs to note.